 - Dogs can get cavities, plaque build-up, and gum disease.
 Dogs are susceptible to tooth decay just like humans, as they do not produce strong enough saliva to keep their teeth clean.

 - You’ll read that you should brush your dog’s teeth regularly.
 Every couple of days, maybe once per week.
 Maybe every two weeks.
-I know of very few people, myself included, that adhere to any kind of schedule like this.
+I know of very few people, myself included, that adhere to any schedule like this.
 It just doesn’t happen.
 Even vets I talk to don’t.
 You can buy dog-friendly toothpaste just about anywhere.
 I suspect it tastes like bacon or old shoes, so is tasty for dogs.

 - Importantly, your dog should have its teeth cleaned professionally at least annually (our schedule) or even more often if you can get around to it.
-Every six months is not too often, but, again, this will depend on the other things you do to ensure good dental health and clean teeth.
+Every six months is not too often, but this will depend on the other things you do to ensure good dental health and clean teeth.

 Healthy teeth and gums